 - Check your wash- if its white it's all right if it's brown slow down. - Fishing from a boat within 100 metres of an angler fishing from the shore is prohibited unless the boat is securely moored. - Do not park on or obstruct boat ramps.

-• Report any unusual fish captures or algal sightings immediately to the Inland Fisheries Service rown and Rainbow trout illustrations Kristii Melaine
+- Report any unusual fish captures or algal sightings immediately to the Inland Fisheries Service - Report illegal activities to; Bushwatch 1800 333 000 - <image><image><image>

-• Report illegal activities to; Bushwatch 1800 333 000
+Brown and Rainbow trout illustrations Trevor Hawkins Brook trout illustration Alexis Beckett